FlorentGrenier/Analyse-and-Forescast-Brain-Price-in-France/README.md

 2022-09-28 | 3.602145 | 3.581696 | 3.623564 |
 2022-09-29 | 3.599355 | 3.578212 | 3.619997 |

-<br> Interpretation line 1 : On September 27, 2022 the price of bread will be 3.60 € in France </br>
+<b> Interpretation line 1 : On September 27, 2022 the price of bread will be 3.60 € in France </b>